Charm physics: Exclusive charm hadron decays

 Lepton flavour universality (LFU) is an intrinsic feature of the SM but also accidental.
 The principle behind it is that the leptons of all three families, i.e. $e,\mu, \tau$, interact equally with the weak force carriers, as illustrated in Fig.~\ref{sec5.2:fig1}.
 The only difference between these interactions is given by the mass of the leptons.
 Experimentally, LFU is probed by measuring the ratio of (semi)leptonic decay rates with leptons of different flavour.
 Due to negligible mass differences in the corresponding phase-space functions, the ratio of decays to muons and electrons is expected to be close to 1, however, mass-dependent terms become significant when one of the decay rates involves the tau lepton, in which case the ratios are not equal to 1.\\

 For interactions with the $W$ bosons, LFU has been tested to great precision by the LEP, ATLAS, CMS and LHCb experiments.
-In particular, in recent years, LFU has been extensively studied in $B$ meson decays, but a significant number of LFU searches have also been performed in open and hidden charm decays, which are fundamental and complementary to the $b$-sector searches.
+In particular, in recent years, LFU has been extensively studied in $B$ meson decays (by the Belle, BaBar, LHCb and CMS experiments), but a significant number of LFU searches have also been performed in open and hidden charm decays, which are fundamental and complementary to the $b$-sector searches.
 By measuring the branching fractions for at least two lepton families, the following ratio can be constructed

 where most of the experimental systematic uncertainties cancel.
 In Eq.~\eqref{sec5.2:eq1}, $\ell'$ and $\ell$ are two charged leptons belonging to different flavour families.
 In the case of leptonic decays, the SM prediction does not depend on hadronic inputs and the ratio in Eq.~\eqref{sec5.2:eq1} reads